 After the state protected the land, visitors were invited to tour Rogers's beautiful ranch house and grounds.

-The park contains two amazing hikes: Inspiration Point, which is a two-mile trek culminating in expansive Pacific Ocean views, and Backbone Trail, which is a grueling adventure into the Santa Monica Mountains.
+The park offers two amazing hikes: Inspiration Point, a two-mile trek culminating in expansive Pacific Ocean views, and Backbone Trail, a grueling adventure into the Santa Monica Mountains.

-Once you get to Santa Monica, it isn’t difficult to find signs pointing toward Will Rogers State Park.
+Once you get to Santa Monica, you can easily find signs pointing toward Will Rogers State Park.

-Just east of Chautauqua Boulevard on Sunset Boulevard, you will see the main road to the park, which will take you to a small parking lot with a nominal fee — though, you should be used to paying for parking by now.
+Just east of Chautauqua Boulevard on Sunset Boulevard, you will see the main road to the park.
+This will take you to a small parking lot with a nominal fee, though you should be used to paying for parking by now.

 4. Topanga State Park, Topanga